Assata: An Autobiography

 Assata: An Autobiography is a 1988 autobiographical book by Assata Shakur.
-The book was written in Cuba where Shakur currently has political asylum.
+The book was written in Cuba where Shakur lived after being granted political asylum in 1984.

 Synopsis

 The autobiography begins on May 2, 1973.
 Shakur recounts what happened after a shooting on the New Jersey State Turnpike.
-The shooting left Zayd Shakur and New Jersey State Trooper Werner Forrester killed, Assata Shakur wounded, and Sundiata Acoli on the run.
-The book continues with Shakur describing her early childhood growing up in Queens, New York with her mother, and spending her summers in Wilmington, North Carolina with her grandparents.
+The shooting left Zayd Shakur and New Jersey State Trooper Werner Foerster killed, Assata Shakur wounded, and Sundiata Acoli on the run.
+The book continues with Shakur describing her early childhood growing up in Queens, New York, with her mother, and spending her summers in Wilmington, North Carolina, with her grandparents.
 Shakur tells her story by going back and forth between the "present" with Shakur's hospitalization, incarceration, pregnancy and trial following the events on the New Jersey State Turnpike; and the "past" with her early childhood schooling, the beginning of her radicalization, and her time as a prominent Black Power and human rights revolutionary.

 "To My People"

-"To My People" was a recorded statement released by Assata Shakur while in jail in Middlesex County, NJ.
+"To My People" was a recorded statement released by Assata Shakur while in jail in Middlesex County, New Jersey.
 The tape was recorded on Independence Day, 1973, and was broadcast on numerous radio stations.
 Shakur includes the transcript of the recording in Chapter 3 of the autobiography.
 The recording was released in response to the media coverage about Shakur after the New Jersey Turnpike Shooting.
-In the recording, Assata publicly described herself as a black revolutionary, her participation in the Black Liberation Army and her participation in the incident.
-In the message Assata describes the corruption of police, structural inequality between blacks and whites, and the American support of brutal wars and regimes in Cambodia, Vietnam, and South Africa.
+In the recording, Shakur publicly described herself as a black revolutionary, her participation in the Black Liberation Army and her participation in the incident.
+In the message, Shakur describes the corruption of police, structural inequality between blacks and whites, and the American support of brutal wars and regimes in Cambodia, Vietnam, and South Africa.